 First, you will need a Google account.
 Follow these steps to set up a new Google account if you do not currently have one.

-When you're ready, proceed to sign up for Google Analytics with your Google account.
-You will get a tracking ID to paste onto your OpenScholar website.
+When you're ready, proceed to sign up for Google Analytics with your Google account and create an account in Google Analytics 4.

-Google Analytics 4 property provides a measurement ID that starts with G- XXXXX.
-OpenScholar does not support this property.
+Google Analytics 4 property provides a measurement ID that starts with G followed by a dash and 10 characters like this - G--XXXXXXXXXX.

-1. From your control panel, navigate to your Settings area
+1. Go to your Openscholar site, navigate to your Settings area

 2. Select Global Settings